SanderMertens/bake/README.md

 }
 ```

+### How do I do a release build
+By default, binaries are built with the default debug configuration.
+To build a release configuration, add `--cfg release` to your bake command.
+You can add/change configurations in the bake configuration file.
+See "Configuring Bake" for more details.

 ### How to use different versions of the same package
 Bake does not support having different versions of a package in the same environment.
 If you want to use different versions of the same package on a machine, you have to use different bake environments.
 You can do this by setting the `BAKE_TARGET` environment variable.
 By default, this variable is set to `$HOME/bake`, but you can override it to any path you want.
 You can set `BAKE_TARGET` in a new environment called `my_env` (for example) with this command: